ajsb85/bwch/README.md

 devices.
 It fallbacks to image pre-loading to detect bandwidth where those newest API are not available.

-BwCh is used for some of [Radiant Media Player](https://www.radiantmediaplayer.com) features.
+BwCh is used for some of [Radiant Media Player](https://www.radiantmediaplayer.com) newest  features.

 BwCh is written with ES2015.
 It is compiled to classic ES5 JavaScript with [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/#install).